ElusiveMonni/monni_docs/docs/commands/prefix/guild/forum-posts-leaderboard.md

 ---
 # Forum Posts Leaderboard

-Command for displaying information a leaderboard of how many posts all users have made within a specific forum.
+Command for displaying information on a leaderboard of how many posts all users have made within a specific forum.

 :::info
 **forum_posts_leaderboard** is a [prefix command](/commands/prefix/)!